Conflict and Costume | 5 March 2013 - 13 April 2013 |

-Christian Vogt: Today I’ve Been You will be showing at the Margaret Street Gallery until the 6th of July.
+Costume and Conflict will be showing at the Margaret Street Gallery until the 13th of April.
 Margaret Street Gallery is an independent gallery founded in April 2012.
 In the heart of Fitzrovia, central London, the gallery specialises in the photographic and moving image.
-Dedicated to all forms of the medium, Margaret Street Gallery aims to offer thought-provoking and diverse exhibitions.
+Dedicated to all forms of the medium, Margaret Street Gallery aims to offers thought-provoking and diverse exhibitions.

 Conflict and Costume is open from 5 March - 13 April.